top of page

 • type = CONFIDENTIAL

-Step 6: Now put the validate token connector in the flow after the listener and give reference to Oauth2_Provider_Config which we created earlier.
+Step 6: Now, put the validate token connector in the flow after the listener and give reference to Oauth2_Provider_Confi,g which we created earlier.

-#Now our OAuth Provider API is ready , just deploy it and test it from postman
+#Now our OAuth Provider API is ready, just deploy it and test it from Postman

-Creating postman collection
+Creating a Postman collection

 We need to create a client for our application for which we want to create the token.